Eutaw, Alabama: History

 In the fall of 1870, in the run-up to the gubernatorial election, two more black Republican politicians were killed in Greene County.
 On October 25, 1870, whites attacked a Republican rally in the courthouse square that had attracted 2,000 black Republicans.
 The Eutaw massacre resulted in four black deaths and some 54 wounded outside the county courthouse.
 Most blacks did not vote in the fall's election, which helped the Democratic candidate for governor.

-The use of violence and intimidation of blacks continued across Alabama in the Post-Reconstruction era.
-Lynchings took place in the state, but none were documented in Greene County during this period, according to a 2015 report by the Equal Justice Initiative.
+The use of violence and intimidation of blacks continued across Alabama in the post-Reconstruction era.
+Lynchings took place in the state, but none was documented in Greene County during this period, according to a 2015 report by the Equal Justice Initiative.
 This may be attributable to local officials enforcing the rule of law.
 On May 16, 1892, Sheriff Cullen and Deputy Sheriff E. C. Meredith of Greene County, with aid of a posse, distinguished themselves by going into Pickens County after a lynch mob of about 50 men.
 The mob had taken African-American suspect Jim Jones from the Greene County jail, saying they were going to hang him in Carrollton for an alleged crime there.
 Cullen and his posse confronted the mob at gunpoint, and took Jones back to Greene County.